-Ospreys, Wales and Lions tight-head prop Jones said in August he would consider a move to France when his current regional deal expires in the summer.
+Ospreys, Wales and Lions tight-head prop Jones said in August he when his current regional deal expires in the summer.

 All the Welsh regions have seen top players leave for richer French and English clubs in recent seasons and they would like to stem departures.